JetBrains/amper/docs/src/cli/index.md

 ??? success "IntelliJ IDEA can take care of this for you"

     New projects created using the IntelliJ IDEA wizard will already contain the wrapper scripts.
-Also, if you create an Amper `module.yaml` file in a blank project, IntelliJ IDEA will offer to setup the wrapper scripts for you.
+Also, if you create an Kargo `module.yaml` file in a blank project, IntelliJ IDEA will offer to setup the wrapper scripts for you.

-Use the following command in your project directory to download the script and set up Amper:
+Use the following command in your project directory to download the script and set up Kargo:

 --8<-- "includes/cli-install.md"